dpouzada/Watson_for_MANA/README.md

 ![schema_architecture](Images/Schema_principe.png)

-If you are interested in the underlying reasoning that led to this final algorithm, please look at the Power Point that details the genesis of ideation process and trials that allowed to eventually reach, after several adjustments, that final architecture.
+If you are interested in the underlying reasoning that led to this final algorithm, I refer you again to the [PPT on the rationale](MANA_rationale.pptx) which details the genesis of the ideation process and trials that allowed to eventually reach, after several adjustments, this specific final architecture.

 ### Verbose Explanations of the big steps of the algorithm & the justification of the architecture

 First and foremost, the raw text of the article is translated to English if necessary and sent to NLU.

-Two basic primary filters are applied there from information extracted by NLU not to discard the article as irrelevant: a company must have been detected and the overall sentiment (a pondered score of several tone indicators) must be negative.
+Two basic primary filters are applied there from the information extracted by NLU to determine whether to discard directly the article as irrelevant:
+1) A company must have been detected
+2) The overall sentiment (a pondered score of several sentiment indicators) must be negative.

 Then, one by one all the keywords extracted from NLU are sent to Watson assistant.
-In fact, as detailed in the PPT, a thorough preliminary study showed that the keywords were the most relevant information to get from NLU treatment of the article in the case of MANA.
+In fact, as detailed in the [PPT on the rationale](MANA_rationale.pptx), a thorough preliminary study showed that the keywords were the most relevant information to get from NLU treatment of the article in the case of MANA.

-Watson Assistant needs very little initial training (a matter of 5 minutes really) to be told some critical entities to detect : e.g. « deforestation », « palm oil expansion », etc…
+Watson Assistant needs very little initial training (a matter of 5 minutes really) to be told some elementary rules : the critical entities to detect e.g. « deforestation », « palm oil expansion », etc…

-Thus when Watson Assistant receives those keywords from Watson NLU, if a critical entity is recognised, it finds back the sentence(s) containing it.
-There are two possibilities : the sentence containing it in the article is either relevant/interesting for MANA, as e.g. : « Company X was accused of deforestation » or not relevant for MANA : « Company Y engaged against deforestation ».
+Thus when Watson Assistant receives those keywords from Watson NLU, if a critical entity is recognised, it finds back the sentence(s) containing it in the original articles.
+From there, there are two possibilities : the sentence containing it in the article is either relevant/interesting for MANA, as e.g. : « Company X was accused of deforestation » or not relevant for MANA : « Company Y engaged against deforestation ».

-This classification per say of the meaning is therefore performed by the intent, which is the NLC of the chatbot.
+This classification per say of the meaning is therefore performed by the intent, which is the classifier (NLC) of the Watson Assistant (synonymous of "chatbot").

 To rephrase it, when the keyword « deforestation » is sent from NLU and recognised as an entity by Watson Assistant, all sentences from the article containing “deforestation” are sent to be classified by the intent (NLC) as relevant or non relevant.

-Now, for the very first few sentences, the intent is not trained yet, so human supervision helps classify the sentences containing “deforestation” in the article to train the intents « relevant » or « not relevant ».
-But as very few phrases are classified, the intents are able to recognize the sentences by themselves without the need for human confirmation.
+At the real beginning, when the intents are not trained yet, the algorithm does ask during execution for some initial human supervision to help classify those very first few sentences containing “deforestation” in the article, in order to train the intents « relevant » or « not relevant ».
+But as very few phrases are classified, the intents are then able to recognize the sentences by themselves without the need for human confirmation, although supervision is encouraged to ensure this early autonomous classification is correct.

 #### Why is this two-fold classification process with Watson Assistant convenient and powerful ?

 This way of proceeding facilitates and hence speeds ups the training phase in that there is no need to ingest a previously labelled dataset.
 We can directly start with the articles at hand and are only asked to classify initially few sentences which contain words that we have filtered (through critical/alerting entities) to be interesting.

-Furthermore, these two layers (entity detection and confirmation by the intent of the relevance of the sentence containing it) allows for **future reliable unsupervised continuous learning : the intents training being by this process really fine tuned, when a new sentence containing an alerting entity – deforestation in our case – is detected, we can let with little risk this sentence be added as a training example sentence of the intent.**
+Furthermore, these two layers (entity detection and confirmation by the intent/class of the relevance of the sentence containing it) allows for **future relatively reliable unsupervised continuous learning : the intents training being by this process quite fine tuned, when a new sentence containing an alerting entity – deforestation in our case – is detected, we can let with little risk this sentence be added as a training example sentence of the intent.**

 In any case, if ever one sentence was classified in the wrong class, it is very easy through the lean graphical interface of Watson Assistant to detect it and delete it from the training examples.